![]() |

 Gravity

-• Gravity acts on things of greater thickness more quickly than those of lighter weight.
-So a thick piece will form more quickly than the same sized thin piece.
+- Gravity acts on things of greater thickness more quickly than those of lighter weight, given equal temperatures throughout.

-• Surface tension (affected by viscosity and heat) is affected by gravity also.
-The glass will attempt to draw up or spread out to about 7 mm if there is enough heat, time, and low viscosity.
+- Surface tension (affected by viscosity and heat) is affected by gravity also.
+The glass will attempt to draw up or spread out to about 7 mm if there is enough heat, time, and low viscosity at full fuse temperatures.
+At higher temperatures it will spread further as the lower viscosity allows.

 Friday, 1 November 2019